mgharvey/mgharvey.github.io/softwaredata.md

 # <a href="https://github.com/mgharvey/misc_R" target="_blank">misc_R</a>

-Miscellaneous R code, mostly for analyzing and visualizing data, including scripts for:
+A repository of miscellaneous R code, mostly for analyzing and visualizing data, including scripts for:

 * Visualizing rough distributions of gene trees in "cloudograms"